Last Updated on Samuel Franklinby

 Gloomhaven Cragheart Guide – Cards, Builds, Perks, Enhancements & Items

-Our Gloomhaven guide to the Cragheart provides players with assistance to build this flexible character with details of card choices to make as you level up and turn this level 1 master of Earth into a powerful ally.
-In this guide we also cover the full build choices with perks, enhancements and items also detailed with reference to party size and your overall preferred playstyle to give you clear guidance on when to take certain upgrades.
-With the Cragheart being a jack of all trades class in Gloomhaven they have the most diverse build choices of any starting class and while this can be daunting at first it’s actually a great asset as players will generally do okay at the early levels with most approaches.
+Our Gloomhaven guide to the Cragheart provides players with assistance to build this flexible character with details of card choices to make as you level up and turn this master of Earth into a powerful ally.
+In this guide we cover the full build choices with perks, enhancements and items that are detailed with reference to party size and your overall preferred playstyle to give you clear guidance on when to take certain upgrades.
+With the Cragheart being a jack of all trades class in Gloomhaven they have the most diverse build choices of any starting class and while this can be daunting at first it’s actually a great asset as players will generally do okay regardless of how you play this mercenary.

-Despite being a jack of all trades and the ability to get through the early stages with any focus your best option is generally going to be one that avoids tanking all the time by hanging back and dealing your primary damage from range while throwing in the odd obstacle or other support ability.
-This is because much of your tanking effectiveness comes from a small number of utility cards and your natural health pool rather than traditional tank tools that other classes like the Brute or Red Guard possess.
-Achieving these goals also helps to counter your main weaknesses of later initiatives across your cards and some movement difficulties until you progress through levels.
+Despite being a jack of all trades and the ability to get through the early stages with any focus your best option is generally going to be one that avoids tanking all the time by hanging back and dealing your primary damage from range while literally throwing obstacles around the scenario map and casting other support abilities.
+This is because much of your tanking effectiveness comes from a small number of utility cards and your natural health pool rather than traditional tank tools that other classes like the Brute possess.
+Achieving these goals also helps to counter your main weaknesses of later initiatives across your cards and some general movement difficulties until you progress through levels.

 Gloomhaven Cragheart Guide Overview

-Serving as an overview when playing the Cragheart this section offers summary information to building this Gloomhaven class that can be referenced while in the digital game or playing the physical board game.
+Serving as an overview when playing the Cragheart this section offers summary information to building this Gloomhaven class that can be referenced while in the digital version or playing the physical board game.
 The path shown is one that will work in most situations and doesn’t account for specific party combos which are instead discussed in the detailed section.
 This means ensuring players have a balance of healing, damage and durability with a lean towards area of effect damage that is most effective in larger party sizes.
-If you want to hone in on a single strength of the Cragheart or are playing in a small 2 player party size refer to the detailed section for specific situations in these situations as by following this summary you’ll be a well-rounded Cragheart ideal for 3 or 4 player scenarios which while a great build for beginners and intermediates may not cater to niche situations or highly advanced players.
+If you want to hone in on a single strength of the Cragheart or are playing in a small 2 player party size refer to the detailed section for specific considerations in these situations.

 Cragheart Cards Overview